Sydney Ice Dogs

-The Sydney Ice Dogs (formally Western Sydney Ice Dogs) is an Australian semi-professional ice hockey team from Sydney, New South Wales.
+The Sydney Ice Dogs (formally Western Sydney Ice Dogs) is an Australian semi-professional ice hockey team from Sydney.
 Formed in 2002, the Ice Dogs are a member of the Australian Ice Hockey League (AIHL).
 The Ice Dogs are two time Goodall Cup champions.

 History

 Foundation blocks

 Top level ice hockey in Western Sydney dates back to 1981.
 The Blacktown Flyers were a foundation member of the New South Wales Superleague (NSWSL), playing out of Blacktown Ice Arena.
 Following the closure of the Warringah Ice Skating Rink in the '90s, NSWSL powerhouse, Warringah Bombers relocated to Blacktown.
 Blacktown in-turn withdrew support for the Flyers and a semi-private owned team, the Blacktown Bullets, were founded and joined the league in place of the Flyers.
 In 1993 the NSWSL's collapsed and Blacktown joined the newly formed East Coast Super League (ECSL) in 1994 and competed in the ECSL until its own demise in 1999.
 The Australian Ice Hockey League (AIHL) started in 2000.
 The Bullets did not join the new league, so for the first time in nineteen years, Western Sydney did not have a representative team in the top level of Australian hockey.
 Western Sydney's next chance came in 2002 when the AIHL decided to expand the league from three to six teams.